ArchipelagoMW/Archipelago/docs/world api.md

 it, e.g. "price in shop".
 Since the constructor is only ever called from your code, you can add whatever arguments you like to the constructor.

-In its simplest form we only set the game name and use the default constructor:
+In its simplest form, we only set the game name and use the default constructor:

 ```python
 from BaseClasses import Item